Light It Up (Casey Barnes album)

-At the 2022 ARIA Music Awards, the album won ARIA Award for Best Country Album.
+At the 2022 ARIA Music Awards, the album won the ARIA Award for Best Country Album.

 At the Country Music Awards of Australia of 2023, the album won Album of the Year and Top Selling Australian Country Album of the Year.

+At the AIR Awards of 2023, the album was nominated for Best Independent Country Album or EP.

 Reception

 Zanda Wilson from The Music called the album "incredibly polished" and "undoubtedly one of Casey Barnes' most complete albums to date".

 Track listing

 All songs written by Casey, MSquared, Kaci Brown and Sam Gray.